Banking and Finance

-- Government of Mauritius – Advising in connection with the privatization of Mauritius Telecom, the creation of a new regulatory entity, the award of UMTS licenses and the development of a new regulatory body for the telecommunications sector.
+- Government of Mauritius – Advising on the privatization of Mauritius Telecom, the creation of a new regulatory entity, the award of UMTS licenses and the development of a new regulatory body for the telecommunications sector.

-Our Corporate Practice provides comprehensive legal services spanning all aspects of complex local, cross-border and multijurisdictional corporate matters.
-Our team is supported by lawyers around the world with expertise in all relevant practice areas and by the deep expertise of our multidisciplinary industry groups in key sectors such as natural resources, communications and the rapidly developing consumer goods market.
+Our Corporate Practice provides comprehensive legal services that span all aspects of complex local, cross-border and multijurisdictional corporate matters.
+Our team is supported by lawyers around the world with expertise in all relevant practice areas, as well as by the deep expertise of our multidisciplinary industry groups in key sectors such as natural resources, communications and the rapidly developing consumer goods market.